 - Protected video playback

-HWC2 provides functions to determine the properties of a given display, to switch between different configurations (e.g., 4k or 1080p resolution) and color modes (e.g., native color or true sRGB), and to turn the display on, off, or into a low-power mode if supported.
+The HWC provides functions to determine the properties of a given display; to switch between different display configurations (such as 4k or 1080p resolution) and color modes (such as native color or true sRGB); and to turn the display on, off, or into a low-power mode if supported.

-referred to by lowerCamelCase names that do not actually exist in the interface
+referred to by lowerCamelCase names that don't exist in the interface

 as named fields.
-Instead, almost every function is loaded by requesting a
+Almost every function is loaded by requesting a

 function pointer using

 is a function pointer of type

 Layer and display handles

 Layers and displays are manipulated by handles generated by the HWC.
 The handles are opaque to SurfaceFlinger.

 When SurfaceFlinger creates a new layer, it calls